mcsc-impact-climate/MIT_NavigaTE_inputs/multi_fuel_full_fleet/all_fuels_mod_cap/README.md

-# Base multi-fuel simulation
+# Multi-fuel simulation with modified cargo capacities

 * No regulation
-* All fuel tank sizes and vessel capacities are the same
+* Tank sizes and cargo capacities are modified to account for changes in tank size due to different mass and energy density, engine efficiency, and boil-off.